 - The total number of employees requiring training.

-- Obstacles for scheduling training such as coving the day to day work.
+- Obstacles to scheduling training such as coving the day to day work.

 - The number and skill level of the instructors.